Last updated: 08/06/2020 13:57 am

 Below we outline the terms and conditions of the Kally Sleep affiliate programme:

-- Unless otherwise specified, the commission % for approved affiliates is 10% of gross order value.
+- Unless otherwise specified, the commission % for approved affiliates is 10% of net order value.

 - Commissions earned will be paid to affiliates once per month, and only once the balance of commissions earned is above £20.